landandair/Meshtastic_File_Transfer/README.md

 Also, the file ID number must never be byte(f) or 102 in base 10.
 #Instructions:Main_2way.py
-- Plug in 2 Radios into a computer
+- Plug in 2 radios into one or two computers
-- Type in the File name under 59kb in size located in the "Files" Folder into the file_name string
+- Start the Receiver script with the desired cmd line args
-- Run Main_2way.py
+- Start the Sender script with the file or directory as a cmdline arg
-- Make sure the number of radios is 2 in the console as this may take a while to be the case
+- Set the destination to the other radio when prompted
 - Progress Bar should show up and begin filling if everything is working properly